Laing O’Rourke are building a 40 storey residential tower in Elephant and Castle entirely out of precast concrete units.

 Upon completion of the structure, precast cladding panels will make up the envelope of the building.
 These precast units can weigh up to 10t with cladding panels up to 7.8t and are lifted in to position via the three tower cranes on site.

-Due to the weight of these components there were concerns raised around the consequences of a lifting accessory failing whilst 40 storeys up in the air, especially given the confined nature of the site and arterial roads/ heavy footfall around the project.
+Due to the weight of these components there were concerns raised around the consequences of a lifting accessory failing whilst 40 storeys up in the air, especially given the confined nature of the site and arterial roads and heavy footfall around the project.

 As such a decision was made by the project team to develop and trial ‘secondary lifters’ fitted to the precast units.